waris1hezb/MotionInput-UnityLibrary/Assets/Documentation/EffectScriptsReadme.md

 This README details all the effect scripts in the library.

 There is a base setup for effects where every effect except for camera specific effects namely [CameraMoveEffect](#camerazoomeffectcs) and [CameraZoomEffect](#camerazoomeffectcs) extends the BaseEffect class which in turn implements that IEffect interface.
 This setup makes certain that each effect has an implementation for EnableEffect and DisableEffect methods.
-Most effects have serialized properties that can be set as per requirement for example [GlowEffect](#gloweffectcs) has a float property 'intensity' which sets the intensity of the glow.
+Most effects have serialised properties that can be set as per requirement for example [GlowEffect](#gloweffectcs) has a float property 'intensity' which sets the intensity of the glow.
 All effects are self contained and are not interdependant and handle any errors gracefully.
 All effects are also marked with the Unity attribute '[DisallowMultipleComponent]' so only a single effect of the same type may be applicable on an object.

 ## CursorSwitchEffect.cs